lfe/blog/src/_posts/2015-03-22-1445-the-hidden-origins-of-lisp-introduction.md

 ## The Hidden Origins of Lisp: Introduction

 Beginnings are important.
-They may not fully dictate the trajectory of their antecedants, yet it does seem they do have a profound impact on the character of their effects.
+They may not fully dictate the trajectory of their antecedents, yet it does seem they do have a profound impact on the character of their effects.
 For the human observer, beginnings are also a source of
 inspiration: good beginnings lend a strength of purpose, the possibility of greater good.
 The story of Lisp has a good beginning -- several of them, in